Frequently Asked Questions

 If you’re interested in beginning Suzuki cello, traditional piano, or Suzuki piano with us, click here to send us an email and let us know!
 We start looking to hire more teachers when we receive 5 inquiries for a new instrument.

 What is the Suzuki method?

 We explain the gist of the Suzuki method on our programs page and offer more robust education on the topic during your consultation and after you register, but if you’d like to read about the method in more depth, please sign up and get our free intro letter all about Suzuki.

 Only if you feel it’s a good fit for your family!
 We also offer Traditional program for families that feel Suzuki may be too much of a commitment for their lifestyle.

 What sets you apart from other studios?

-As a Suzuki method studio, we work closely with both parent and student to meet goals – that’s pretty unique.
-Beyond that, all of our faculty members hold both performance degrees AND education or pedagogy degrees on top of their specialized Suzuki training.
+Part of the Suzuki method is closely with both parent and student to meet goals – that’s pretty unique.
+Beyond that, all of our faculty members, traditional or Suzuki, hold both performance degrees AND education or pedagogy degrees.
 Our teachers are not only capable musicians, but highly trained educators.
 That’s definitely a rare gem.

 How much do lessons cost?

 Tuition varies depending on the age of the student, the lesson length, the program you select, and how many students are enrolling, but is always a flat monthly or quarterly rate.
 Pricing begins at $105/month.
 Please contact us so we can give you a more specific quote based on what you are looking for.

 How do we register?